delawaremathguy/ShoppingList/README.md

 #  About "ShoppingList"

-My Last Update of note was **June 27, 2020**, when
+My Last Update of note was **June 28, 2020**, when

-* I now believe that the one crash I was experiencing and had worked around has been eliminated, but one could argue that i've just created a more sophisticated work-around.
+* The one crash I have been experiencing and had worked around has been eliminated, although one could argue that i've just created a sophisticated work-around so it does not occur.
 Comments in the code reflect this.
-* I eliminated one other potential crash -- it was hard to find -- where if you look at all Locations, select one of these Locations to modify it, then tap on one of the items currently assigned to that Location, then delete that ShoppingItem, the item does not get removed from the items at the given Location.
-It's worse: tapping on that item again causes a crash.
-I have a work-around in place (*i don't let you delete the item in this case!*), but there's more to be done on this.
+* I eliminated one other potential crash -- it was hard to find and occurred only in an extreme situation (and is related to the ongoing problem mentioned above).
+I have a guard in place so the situation never happens.
 See comments in the code.
+* Adding a new ShoppingItem now comes up as a Sheet (although later editing remains using a NavigationLink), so you can see how to do either one in code, depending on your preference.
+* Deleted items (ShoppingItem and Location) cause Core Data to save right away (*duh!*).
+* The meat of the AddorModifyShoppingItemView has been moved into its own View, separating a shopping item from the struct of the data for the item to be edited in the subview.
+This makes for simpler code, especially given the nunmber of fields to edit and the number of view modifiers that are attached to this (Form) view.

 * * * * * *